-In the world of procurement, a framework agreement is a form of procurement used to create an ‘umbrella’ agreement between one or more buyers and a single supplier or multiple suppliers.
-This framework sets out the terms and conditions under which goods, works or services can be purchased throughout the period of the agreement.
-These agreed terms generally include terms such as price, quality, quantities & timescales.
+A framework agreement is a form of procurement used to create an ‘umbrella’ agreement between one or more buyers and a single supplier or multiple suppliers.
+This framework sets out the terms and conditions under which goods, works, or services can be purchased throughout the agreement.
+These agreed terms generally include terms such as price, quality, quantities, and timescales.

-We explore what a framework agreement is in more detail below.
+We explore the question, ‘What is a framework agreement?’ and its benefits in more detail below.

 The Role of Framework Agreements in the Procurement Process

-A procurement framework covers the provision of goods, works, services, or a combination thereof.
+A procurement framework (also known as a framework agreement) covers the provision of goods, works, services, or a combination thereof.
 That said, for most procurements, a buyer is likely to have one ‘framework’ for each group.

-Why is a Framework Agreement not a Guarantee of Work?
+A Framework Agreement is not a Guarantee of Work